Linking native C libraries

 I don't understand a few things:

-?
-It looks like the compiler doesn't check that the add
+cargo build?
+It looks like the compiler doesn't check that theaddfunction exists somewhere. - The exe compiles only if I add these build scripts:

 fn main() {